 Where was the Roman Forum?

 The strip of (marshy) land between the hills from the Colosseum to the Capitoline hill.
 The drawing to the left gives a summary idea.
-The area was drained by one of the earliest kings of Rome: Tarquinius Priscus, an Etruscan by birth.
+Being very marshy and near the Tiber river the area had to be drained by one of the earliest kings of Rome: Tarquinius Priscus, an Etruscan by birth.

-It was at the centre of the city and as such constituted a natural meeting point for those living on the surrounding hills.
+It was at the centre of daily activity in the city and as such constituted a natural meeting point for those living on the surrounding hills.

 What buildings were there in the Roman Forum?